ruthikeswar-reddy/smol_vlm/README.md

 # SmolVLM

 SmolVLM is a lightweight Vision Language Model implementation that leverages Hugging Face's transformers library for efficient image-text understanding tasks.
-The project includes implementations for Visual Instruction Navigation (VIN) and License Plate Detection (LPD) tasks.
+The project includes implementations for (VIN) and License Plate Detection (LPD) tasks.

 ## Project Structure